j-schneble/js-personal/README.md

 - Add more styles
 - Add logo loading page with Framer Motion
 - Add the logo into top corner and be a home button ?
+- Lighter Mode will have gradient color buttons and sections with a white or light black base